-Manufacturing, release, and stability testing of L-DOS47 and the 1% Polysorbate diluent is currently conducted by contract manufacturing organizations ("CMO") and contract testing laboratories ("CTL") in Canada and the U.S. Helix requires all CMO and CTL to maintain compliance with current Good Manufacturing Practice ("cGMP") and to be licensed by the national regulatory authority in their jurisdiction.
-Helix employees and consultants provide technical, quality, and regulatory oversight for all operations related to L-DOS47 production.
-Currently, Helix has service and quality agreements with several CMO/CTL for clinical-stage manufacturing, testing, and release of the L-DOS47 drug substance and drug product and the 1% Polysorbate diluent.
+Manufacturing, release, and stability testing of L-DOS47 and the 1% Polysorbate diluent is currently conducted by contract manufacturing organizations ("CMOs") and contract testing laboratories ("CTLs") in Canada and the U.S. The Company requires all CMOs and CTLs to maintain compliance with current GMP and to be licensed by the national regulatory authority in their jurisdiction.
+Company employees and consultants provide technical, quality, and regulatory oversight for all operations related to L-DOS47 production.
+Currently, the Company has service and quality agreements with several CMOs/CTLs for clinical-stage manufacturing, testing, and release of the L-DOS47 drug substance and drug product and the 1% Polysorbate diluent.

-The Company's current supply of L-DOS47 drug product continues to be subjected to stability assays according to ICH Q1A (R2) guidelines.
-This lot is on extended shelf-life and the last testing point was initially planned for 78M (May 2021) due to a shortage of stability samples.
+The Company's supply of L-DOS47 drug product continues to be subjected to stability assays according to ICH Q1A (R2) guidelines.
+The oldest lot is on extended shelf-life and the last testing point was initially planned for 78M (May 2021) due to a shortage of stability samples.
 The stability program was subsequently resupplied, and the stability protocol will be extended as long as the product continues to meet specifications.
 If the product goes Out-of-Specification (OOS) at the real-time storage condition (2-8°C) for two consecutive pulls before the final time point, further testing may be discontinued.
-The next stability assay has been scheduled for Nov 2021.

-The CMO that manufactured the L-DOS47 drug substance batch that is currently being used in the clinical studies, informed the Company in early 2019 that it would no longer be able to manufacture L-DOS47.
+The CMO that manufactured the L-DOS47 drug substance batch that is currently being used in the clinical studies informed the Company in early 2019 that it would no longer be able to manufacture L-DOS47.
 In September 2019, the Company signed an agreement with another CMO to reprocess a drug substance batch the Company had kept in reserve.
-The Company completed the reprocessing of the drug substance batch in June 2020, and after quality control testing and release, the drug substance was transferred to another CMO in November 2020 to complete the fill/finish process.
-After lyophilization, this drug product lot was placed on a 48M stability program which may be extended if warranted by real-time stability data.
+The Company completed the reprocessing of the drug substance batch in June 2020, and after quality control testing and release, the drug substance was transferred to another CMO to complete the fill/finish process.
+After lyophilization which was completed in early 2021 the drug product lot was placed on a 36M stability program which may be extended if warranted by real-time stability data.
 If the product goes OOS at the real-time storage condition (2-8°C) for two consecutive pulls before the final time point, further testing may be discontinued.
-The Company is considering reprocessing another batch of drug substance.
+The new batch recently completed a successful six-month stability test in July 2021 with the next stability test scheduled for completion in December 2021.
+The Company has another reserve batch of drug substance to produce drug product in the event it needs to do so.